 - your employer may agree to make some changes to help you return

-- if your health condition no longer affects your ability to do your normal duties, you may be able to return even though you've only partly recovered
+- if your health condition no longer affects your ability to do your normal duties, you may be able to return, even though you've only partly recovered

-- working different hours temporarily
+- having you work different hours temporarily

-- doing different duties or tasks
+- giving you different duties or tasks

 - a large goods vehicle (LGV), such as a lorry